-- AR 54.
-In relation to the application of best practice in coal methane emission management, companies may refer to the Best Practice Guidance from UNECE. - AR 55.
+- AR 58.
 When disclosing information required in ESRS E1-1 paragraph 16 (d) on potential locked-in GHG emissions from the undertaking's assets and products, the undertakings with coal mining or peat operations shall consider the emissions potential of proven reserves of their coal and peat assets.
-This potential shall be calculated considering the recommendations of the World Resource Institute and Global Peatlands Initiative. - AR 56.
-With reference to paragraph 59. the undertaking may disclose also locked-in emissions of probable reserves. - AR 57.
+This potential shall be calculated considering the recommendations of the World Resource Institute11 and Global Peatlands Initiative12. - AR 59.
+With reference to paragraph 59. the undertaking may disclose also locked-in emissions of probable reserves. - AR 60.
 When disclosing its Scope 1 GHG emissions according to ESRS E1-6, the undertaking shall include land use change emissions.
 Land use change refers to a change in the use or management of land and seascapes by humans, which may lead to a change in land cover.
 It covers changes to terrestrial ecosystems, such as when forests are converted to enable mineral extraction and supporting infrastructure.
-Guidance on calculating land use change emissions can be found in the IPCC Good Practice Guidance for Land Use, Land-Use Change and Forestry and its 2019 updates. - AR 58.
+Guidance on calculating land use change emissions can be found in the IPCC Good Practice Guidance for Land Use, Land-Use Change and Forestry and its 2019 updates. - AR 61.
 When disclosing its Scope 3 significant emissions according to ESRS E1-6, the undertaking shall consider Scope 3 categories that may be significant for the sub-sector it is active in:

 Scope 3 Category Mining sub-sector relevance Quarrying sub-sector relevance Coal sub-sector relevance

-3. Fuel & Energy related X Х Х
+3. Fuel & Energy related Х Х Х

 10. Processing of Sold Products Х Х

-11. Use of Sold Products Х X Х
+11. Use of Sold Products Х Х

 13. Downstream Leased assets Х Х Х

 15. Investments Х Х

-- AR 59.
-When reporting according to ESRS E1-6, the service undertaking shall consider its Scope 3 category 13 'Leased assets', i.e. the emissions associated with the use of the assets they have leased to undertakings in the mining, coal and guarrying value chain. - AR 60.
-When disclosing its Scope 3 category 11 'Use of sold products emissions' according to ESRS E1-6, the undertaking shall base on the volumes of coal sold during the reporting period, instead of the coal produced (therefore, the quantities in stock or inventory shall not be considered). - AR 61.
+- AR 62.
+When reporting according to ESRS E1-6, the service undertaking shall consider its Scope 3 category 13 'Leased assets', i.e. the emissions associated with the use of the assets they have leased to undertakings in the mining, coal and guarrying value chain. - AR 63.
+When disclosing its Scope 3 category 11 'Use of sold products emissions' according to ESRS E1-6, the undertaking shall base on the volumes of coal sold during the reporting period, instead of the coal produced (therefore, the quantities in stock or inventory shall not be considered). - AR 64.
 When preparing the GHG emissions intensity per unit of production according to paragraph 49 of this standard, the undertaking shall: - (a) choose the specific unit of production that applies to its activities (e.g. tonne of coal, aluminium, copper, zinc, iron ore, etc.); - (b) calculate the GHG intensity by the following formula: